 There may be a few more things to think through before firing up your engines, but we think these are the most important.

 Preparing for liftoff in…

-Although you may have a general idea of why you need an enterprise mobile app, you can’t begin a successful project without first stating the specific challenge it will address.
+Although you may have a general idea of why you need an software development, you can’t begin a successful project without first stating the specific challenge it will address.

 Identifying the gaps this solution will solve and challenges you are looking to overcome, will help pinpoint and steer your project to success.

 Begin by examining the resources you already have.
 Whether they’re in use or not, take inventory of the technology—hardware and software, training materials, IT infrastructure, and other resources available to you.